 <?=template_footer()?>

-First and foremost, we start the above code with executing the template header function (template_header()), and subsequently iterate the polls using a foreach loop and populate them in an HTML table, and lastly, we end the template with the template footer function (template_footer()).
+First and foremost, we start the above code by executing the template header function (template_header()), and subsequently iterate the polls using a foreach loop and populate them accordingly in an HTML table.
+Lastly, we end the template with the template footer function (template_footer()) that we defined previously.

 With the HTML anchor links in the table, you can see we're going to pass the ID parameter (using a GET request) to the vote.php and delete.php pages.
 It's how the PHP code will know which poll the user has clicked in the table.

-If we navigate to http://localhost/phppoll/index.php, we should see the following:
+If we navigate to our index page, it will resemble the following:

 PHP Poll Table List

 We can now view the list of polls created on the index page.
-Do not be concerned about the buttons not working as we have yet to create the pages that are associated with them.
+Do not be concerned about the buttons not working, as we have yet to create the pages associated with them.

 4.3.
 Create Page